-Preheat oven to 350 F. Then the ingredients come together quickly with first beating in a medium bowl the sugar with the butter and lemon zest until fluffy.
+Preheat oven to 350 F. Then the ingredients come together quickly first beating in a medium bowl the sugar with the butter and lemon zest until fluffy.
 Next, add the eggs and lemon extract instead of lemon juice.

 The dry ingredients are second to last with the cranberries being folded in at the end.
-Scoop this into a prepared baking pan and bake about 35 minutes until light brown on the edges and top.
+Scoop this into a prepared baking pan and bake for about 35 minutes until light brown on the edges and top.